-- Notifying clinicians when results are available in order to reach a decision on next steps - Reviewing patients' records for evidence that communication of diagnosis has been made. - Escalating issues where there is no clear decision made by the clinician on the status of a patient's diagnosis.
-Where no movement on pathways is highlighted for more than one week, this will be escalated to the appropriate divisional director - Ensuring clinical and operational teams have access to all relevant information in relation to pathway details and breach dates - Undertake a quarterly audit of the communication to patients to ensure any letters/telephone conversations are being received and understood by patients, in line with the national cancer waits guidance
+Notifying clinicians when results are available in order to reach a decision on next steps Reviewing patients' records for evidence that communication of diagnosis has been made.
+Escalating issues where there is no clear decision made by the clinician on the status of a patient's diagnosis.
+Where no movement on pathways is highlighted for more than one week, this will be escalated to the appropriate divisional director patients to ensure any letters/telephone conversations are being received and understood by patients, in line with the national cancer waits guidance